RainbowMiner/RainbowMiner/README.md

 ### Config\ocprofiles.config.txt

 This file contains all custom overclocking profiles.
-These profiles can be assigned by name to miners in file Config\miners.config.txt, field "OCprofile".
+These profiles can be assigned by name to miners in file Config\miners.config.txt or to algorithms in file Config\algorithms.config.txt, field "OCprofile".

 Example (this is the setup for one of my GTX1070 rigs, basicly substituting the MSI Afterburner profiles I recommended above)